 At the turn of the 20th century, a number of Hamilton’s Scottish-Canadian organizations organized politically for the establishment of a kilted regiment as a visible symbol of Scottish culture as it was understood.
 The movement’s leading figures were Presbyterians.
-Despite the initial opposition of the Liberal government, the 91st Highlanders were gazetted on 16 September 1903.
-On that day, the Reverend Neil McPherson, minister of St Paul’s, became the chaplain of the new Regiment.
+Despite the initial opposition of the Liberal government, the 91st Highlanders were gazetted on 16 Sept.
+1903.
+On that day, the Reverend Neil McPherson, minister of St Paul’s Presbyterian became the chaplain of the new Regiment.
 It was no mere coincidence.
-One of the founders of the Regiment and its first Commanding Officer, Lt-Col William Alexander Logie, was a leading member of St Paul’s congregation.
-McPherson was succeeded as chaplain by the Reverend Doctor Daniel R. Drummond (1868–1931) on 2 October 1905 and St Paul’s continued as the Regimental Church.
+One of the founders of the Regiment and its first Commanding Officer, Lt-Col William Alexander Logie, was a leading member of the congregation.
+McPherson was succeeded as chaplain by the Reverend Doctor Daniel R. Drummond (1868–1931) on 2 Oct.
+1905 and St Paul’s continued as the Regimental church.

-There were annual church parades to the church and the chaplains presided over the usual duties associated with a regimental chaplain – births, marriages, and deaths.
-In October 1928, the Regiment, on the occasion of its 25th anniversary, trooped a new set of Colours, its first set were laid up in St Paul’s where they remain today.
-Three days after Drummond’s death on 12 October 1931, the Regiment had a new chaplain, Dr William Barclay of Central Presbyterian Church in Hamilton.
-After 28 memorable years at St Paul’s, the Regiment acquired a new Regimental church with its new chaplain and its direct association with St Paul’s ended.
+There were annual church parades to the church, and the chaplains presided over the usual duties associated with a regimental chaplain: births, marriages, and deaths.
+In October 1928, the Regiment, on the occasion of its 25th anniversary, trooped a new set of Colours; its first set were laid up in St Paul’s, where they remain today.
+Three days after Drummond’s death, on 12 Oct.
+1931, the Regiment had a new chaplain, Dr William Barclay of Central Presbyterian Church in Hamilton.
+After 28 memorable years at St Paul’s, the Regiment acquired a new Regimental church and chaplain, and its direct association with St Paul’s ended.